 Driving the QX50

-The 2014 QX50 is certainly not Infiniti's top-of-the-line SUV, but you wouldn't know it from a glance at the interior.
+The 2015 QX50 is certainly not Infiniti's top-of-the-line SUV, but you wouldn't know it from a glance at the interior.
 Everything about it says first-class.
 The seats are covered in rich leather.
 There is a wealth of advanced electronic features.
 The control functions show that very careful attention has been given to their operation.
-And the detailing is without fault.
 Where the QX50 falls short, however, is in its relatively small interior volume.
-The rear-seat legroom can be somewhat cramped and the available cargo space behind it is on the small side compared to others in this segment.
+Rear-seat legroom is somewhat cramped and the available cargo space is on the small side compared to others in this segment.
 But if the size is sufficient for your needs, you're home free.

-The tidy-sized 2014 Infiniti QX50 makes a noticeable visual statement.
+The tidy-sized 2015 Infiniti QX50 luxury-crossover SUV makes a noticeable visual statement.
 There are curves everywhere, and headlights and taillights that wrap around the corners.
 The proportions are much like a station wagon, yet the standard 18-inch aluminum-alloy wheels and elevated ride height confirm that the QX50 is indeed an SUV.
 Available 19-inch alloy wheels enhance the QX50's sporty side, as do the dual chrome-tipped exhaust outlets and the rear spoiler.
-Perhaps the most intriguing exterior feature is Infiniti's Scratch Shield, a highly elastic clear-coat paint finish that, when exposed to daytime heat and sunlight, slowly heals itself of light scratches and scuffs.

-The base 2014 Infiniti QX50 rear-wheel-drive (RWD) and all-wheel-drive models feature standard leather seating surfaces, keyless entry and start, 8-way adjustable driver's seat, dual-zone automatic climate control, a rearview camera and a 7-inch color dash-mounted display.
+The base 2015 Infiniti QX50 rear-wheel-drive (RWD) and all-wheel-drive models feature standard leather seating surfaces, keyless entry and start, 8-way adjustable driver's seat, dual-zone automatic climate control, a rearview camera and a 7-inch color dash-mounted display.
 Standard audio equipment includes SiriusXM Satellite Radio and a USB port for portable music players.
+AWD models gain heated front seats.
 Opting for the Journey trim adds a power tilt/slide moonroof, Bluetooth, power tilt/telescoping steering wheel and heated front seats (RWD only).
 All trims include six airbags and a full complement of electronic active safety aides.

-Most of the technological items available for the 2014 Infiniti QX50 are bundled into packages and are available only on Journey models – the upper trim level.
+Most of the technological items available for the 2015 Infiniti QX50 SUV are bundled into packages available only on upper-trim Journey models.
 The Lane Departure Prevention System that alerts drivers of an unintentional lane change and Infiniti's Intelligent Cruise Control are available as part of the Technology Package, while the nifty 360-degree Around View Monitor is grouped with the 11-speaker Bose premium audio system and hard-drive-based navigation in the Premium Package.
 Finally, the Deluxe Touring Package adds an 8-way power passenger's seat, driver's-seat power lumbar support, reverse tilt-down outside mirrors, 19-inch wheels, adaptive HID headlights and power-folding rear seats.

 Under the Hood

-The 2014 Infiniti QX50's 3.7-liter V6 is smooth, quick and responsive, and develops a driver-pleasing 325 horsepower and 267 lb-ft of torque.
+Infiniti's 2015 QX50 luxury-crossover SUV has a 3.7-liter V6 engine that is smooth, quick and responsive, and develops a driver-pleasing 325 horsepower and 267 lb-ft of torque.
 The transmission is a 7-speed automatic with a manual shift mode and downshift rev-matching capability, so if the driver decides to shift it manually the resulting downshifts will be smooth and almost unnoticed.
-The QX50 is EPA-rated at 17 mpg city and 25 mpg highway for the rear-drive version, and 17 city, 24 highway with all-wheel drive.
-While those numbers may not seem particularly noteworthy, what is impressive is that the Infiniti QX50 produces considerably more horsepower than its competitors while returning nearly identical fuel-economy figures.
+The QX50 is EPA-rated at 17-mpg in the city and 25 mpg on the highway for the rear-drive version, and 17/city, 24/highway with all-wheel drive.

-The base 2014 Infiniti QX50 starts at a Manufacturer's Suggested Retail Price (MSRP) of right around $35,000, while the well-equipped Journey trim begins close to $38,000.
+The base 2015 Infiniti QX50 has a Manufacturer's Suggested Retail Price (MSRP) starting right around $36,000, while the well-equipped Journey trim begins just over $38,000.
 A fully-loaded QX50 Journey with all of the options can climb well past $45,000.
-By comparison, the Acura RDX starts at about $35,000 and tops out around $40,000, while the more expensive German-built Mercedes-Benz GLK and BMW X3 start at around $38,000 and $40,000, respectively, and top out in the mid-50s when similarly equipped.
-To ensure that you get the best deal, be sure to check Kelley Blue Book's Fair Purchase Price to see what consumers in your area are actually paying for the 2014 Infiniti QX50.
-As for residuals, the QX50 is expected to maintain an above-average resale value, better than the Mercedes-Benz GLK350 and on par with the Acura RDX and BMW X3, but slightly below the larger Lexus RX 350.
+By comparison, the Acura RDX starts at about $35,000 and tops out around $40,000, while the more expensive German-built Mercedes-Benz GLK and Audi Q5 begin around $40,000 and $38,000, respectively, and top out in the mid-50s when similarly equipped.
+The smaller BMW X1, however, starts right around $30,000.
+To ensure that you get the best deal, be sure to check Kelley Blue Book's Fair Purchase Price to see what consumers in your area are actually paying for the 2015 Infiniti QX50.
+As for residuals, the QX50 is expected to maintain an above-average resale value, better than the Audi Q5 and on par with the Acura RDX and BMW X3, but slightly below the larger Lexus RX 350.